 In this example, the server stockmarketserver2 replicates the behavior of stockmarketserver1.
-In this example, StockMarketServer1 and StockMarketServer2 extend StockMarketServer and implement the creation of the required stock market feeds.
 To do this, it creates a new StockMarketFeed implementation object that provides the same service to clients as the object in stockmarketserver1.
-It then adds this object to the existing object group, which is associated with the group identifier StockMarketServices and the name
+It then adds this object to the existing object group, which is associated with the group identifier StockMarketServices and the name LoadBalancingDemo-stockmarketgroupserver in the Naming Service.